carlosp420/nymphalidae_diversification/MS_revised.md

 absent in some trees and MEDUSA will be unable to estimate any diversification shift (due to a non-existent node).
-This is the reason why MEDUSA estimated net diversification rate splits with a probability of more than 0.90 in the sample of trees for only four splits: the genus *Charaxes*, the genus *Ypthima*, part of Ithomiini and the clade *Callicore* + *Diaethria* (Fig. 3), while estimating splits for other lineages with much lower probability.
+This is the reason why MEDUSA estimated net diversification rate splits with a probability higher than 0.90 in the sample of trees for only four splits: the genus *Charaxes*, the genus *Ypthima*, part of Ithomiini and the clade *Callicore* + *Diaethria* (Fig. 3), while estimating splits for other lineages with much lower probability.